MIracleyin/.dotfiles/README.md

 # My DOTFILES for all
-1. ubuntu
+1. arch
-2. arch
+2. macOS

-3. macOS
+all update in branch OS, and if stable, merge to main